In the Arts and Humanities Division, we offer 4 different Associate of Arts Degrees.

 A.Beshears was born and raised in Oklahoma.
 He graduated from Southeastern Oklahoma State University in Durant, OK with a Bachelor of Arts in English Education.
 He then pursued and obtained a Master of Arts degree in English Literature from Mercy College in Dobbs Ferry, NY.
 While pursuing his degrees he taught numerous English courses at the college level.
 He currently works full-time as a high school English teacher.
 Aside from teaching, he enjoys writing, taking in basketball games, and spending time with friends and family.

 L. Fred Collins - Speech, Oral Interpretation

 Noel Collins - Stagecraft, Acting I & II, Intro to Theatre

 Ginger Cothran - Communications, Humanities

-Dr. Danise Gallaway - Theory I & II, Piano, Accompanist: Applied Vocal Music, Musical Theatre Ensemble
+Dr. Danise Gallaway - Fundamentals of Music, Theory I & II, Piano, Accompanist: Applied Vocal Music, Musical Theatre Ensemble

 Dr. Danise Gallaway holds degrees in piano performance and pedagogy from Eastern New Mexico University and the University of Oklahoma.
 She has extensive experience teaching piano to students of all ages in her independent studio and in group settings in private and public schools, colleges, and universities.
 Her students consistently earn awards and top honors at festivals and competitions.
 Dr. Gallaway is also a collaborative pianist in various vocal and instrumental departments in the area.
 She is committed to mentoring aspiring musicians, helping them to develop essential skills to become successful performers and teachers.